RedisLabs/redislabs-docs/content/rs/references/rest-api/requests/users/authorize.md

     POST /v1/users/authorize

-Authorize an RLEC user.

-In order to use the rest-api, a user must be authorized using a JSON Web Token (JWT).
-In order to obtain a valid token, a request should be made to `/users/authorize` with a valid username and password.
+Generate a JSON Web Token (JWT) for a user to use as authorization to access the REST API.

 ### Request {#post-request}